Wanda's Biography (1934 - 2012)

 “What a loss for all of us who knew and loved Wanda.
-Her generous spirit, joyous energy and love of all good things was always there for anyone who entered her circle of compassion.
+Her generous spirit, joyous energy, and love of all good things were always there for anyone who entered her circle of compassion.
 How I will miss her precious Christmas cards.”

 Mary Ann M. Kleuser.